getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/overview.md

 `sentry_client`

-: An arbitrary string which identifies your SDK, including its version.
+: An arbitrary string that identifies your SDK, including its version.
 The typical pattern for this is ‘**client_name**/**client_version**‘.

   For example, the Python SDK might send this as ‘raven-python/1.0’.